wbamberg/idl-reference/docs/nsIHTMLEditor.md

   but it enforces the HTML 4.0 DTD "CanContain" rules, so it should
   be useful for other elements.

-@param aElement           The element to insert
-@param aDeleteSelection   Delete the selection before inserting
-    If aDeleteSelection is PR_FALSE, then the element is inserted
-    after the end of the selection for all element except
-    Named Anchors, which insert before the selection

 #### Parameters ####